-Standard operating procedures (SOP) or Standard Work Instructions (SWI's) should at the very least reflect legislative requirements or an Australian Standard.
+Standard operating procedures (SOP) should at the very least reflect legislative requirements or an Australian Standard.
 Additionally, a common industry standard is likely to offer a higher degree of safety, since it comes from an industry body that has collective knowledge and expertise developed over time.
 For example section 10 of the Queensland Coal Mining Safety and Health Regulations, 2017 states that: